 Mary Dyer (c.
 1611 – 1660) was an English Puritan turned Quaker who was hanged in Boston, Massachusetts.

-Dyer and her husband William were married in 1633 and both were outspoken Puritans, seeking to reform the Church.
+Dyer and her husband William were married in 1633, England, and both were outspoken Puritans.
 As such they faced persecution and, like many others, decided to travel to the American colonies to find a new life and religious freedom.

 In 1635, they arrived at Boston and joined the church in the Massachusetts Bay Colony.
 But, before the couple could settle, they were caught up in the religious and political conflict known as the Antinomian Controversy.

 The Antinomian Controversy saw the colony’s leaders argue with settlers about the religious direction the Massachusetts Bay Colony should take.
-Simply put, the leaders wanted to enforce the strictness of English Puritanism and many settlers wanted more freedom.
+Simply put, the leaders wanted to enforce the strict version of English Puritanism according to their interpretation of the bible and many settlers wanted more freedom.